zach-delong/git-aliases/README.md

 ### Example Usage
 `git comp --rebase`
 ### Description
 Checks out the main branch and executes a pull.
 If any `pull_arguments` are specified, these will be proxied to the `git pull` command.
-If main is not a valid branch, it falls back to using master.
+If main is not a valid branch, it falls back to using master (legacy standard).

 ## git graph
 ### Example Usage